particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 You may also need to confirm your labeling fits the type of battery you are shipping.
 Shipping reps will often do an audit of your packaging.

-Be on the look out for frequent regualtory changes.
+Be on the look out for frequent regulatory changes.
 At the time of this documentation there are [pending changes](http://www.iata.org/whatwedo/cargo/dgr/Documents/lithium-battery-update.pdf) that will come into effect Jan 1, 2017.

 ### Particle shipping restrictions
 Particle ships bulk batteries (SKU = BATTMOD50) only to locations in the US and Canada.
 To receive batteries elsewhere, please contact orders@particle.io for a case by case evaluation.